zsteinkamp/m4l-Knobbler4/README.md

 1. Back in Knobbler, click "Rescan Net".
 1. Your iPad should show up in the drop-down below.
 Select it, and you should be in business!
    ![Select iPad](images/ipad-connect.png)
+   - If the tablet does not show up, see [Troubleshooting](TROUBLESHOOTING.md).

 _NOTE: You **MUST** have a control surface configured in Ableton Live.
 If you do, then you will see the "Blue Hand" icon in the title bar of the selected device._